sharadkalya/products.stackiv/repo-guide.md

-# Stayinn Monorepo — Developer Onboarding Guide
+# Stackiv Monorepo — Developer Onboarding Guide

-Welcome to the **Stayinn** project!
+Welcome to the **Stackiv** project!
 This document will help you understand the monorepo structure, setup your environment, and start the frontend and backend apps smoothly.

 ---